felixgrunberger/microbepore/pipeline/README.md

         └── trimmed
 ```

-Relative paths in the custom `R` and `bash` scripts are included for the
-complete analysis.

 ### Basecalling of raw reads using `guppy_basecaller`

 After sequencing (and despite live-basecalling) all datasets in the
 raw\_FAST5 📁 were re-basecalled using `guppy` (ont-guppy-for-mk1c
 v4.3.4) in high-accuracy mode (rna\_r9.4.1\_70bps\_hac.cfg,
 dna\_r9.4.1\_450bps\_hac.cfg) without quality filtering.
 The output
-files in FASTQ format were written to the basecalled 📁.
+files in FASTQ format were written to the basecalled 📂.

 > DRS & (PCR-)cDNA runs require different options.
 > Config file selection based on selected accuracy, flowcell version,